piotrmurach/tty/README.md

 * `:array` is parsed as `--option=one two three` or `--option one two three`
 * `:hash` is parsed as `--option=name:string age:integer`

-For example, let say you wish to add an option that allows you to add a new line to a configuration file for a given key with a value thus being able to run `app config --add name value`.
-Therefore, you would need use `:array` type for accepting more than one value and `:banner` to provide meaningful description of values:
+For example, you wish to add an option that allows you to add a new line to a configuration file for a given key with a value thus being able to run `app config --add name value`.
+Therefore, you would need to use `:array` type for accepting more than one value and `:banner` to provide meaningful description of values:

 ```ruby
 method_option :add, type: :array, banner: "name value", desc: "Adds a new line the config file. "